OpenDSA/OpenDSA/RST/source/Quicksort.rst

 Quicksort's best case occurs when ``findpivot`` always breaks the array into two equal halves.
-Quicksort repeatedly splits the array into smaller partitions, as shown in Figure :num:`Figure #QuickSortPic`.
+Quicksort repeatedly splits the array into smaller partitions, as shown in the visualization.
 In the best case, the result will be :math:`\log n` levels of partitions, with the top level having one array of size :math:`n`, the second